RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 ### Expand Your Analyses

 You can now use _Temporal Coupling_ as a early warning system.
 Define the rules you want to protect, then run the analysis on a regular basis.
-If the trend evoles in an unexpected way, run a hotspots analysis to investigate.
+If the trend evolves in an unexpected way, run a hotspot analysis to investigate.

 -----

-## Chapter 11 : Norms, Groups, and False Serial Killers
+## Chapter 11: Norms, Groups, and False Serial Killers

 Social interactions and team organization are as influent as software architecture for producing bugs and decay.